+A 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1

-Academic Year (student 2021-22
+Academic Year (student

-cohort covered by
+cohort covered by 2021-22

 specification)

-Module Code 3157
+Module Code 3165

-Module Title Clinical Bacteriology 1
+Module Title Clinical Bacteriology 2

-Module Organiser(s) Victoria Miari & Dr Heidi Hopkins
+Module Organiser(s) Victoria Miari and Dr Heidi Hopkins

 Faculty Infectious & Tropical Diseases

 FHEQ Level Level 7

-Credit Value CATS 15 ECTS 7.5
+Credit Value CATS: 15

+ECTS: 7.5

-HECoS Code 100265:1003 345 (1:1)
+HECoS Code 100265:100345 (1:1)

 Term of Delivery Term 2

-Mode of Delivery For 2021-22 this module will be delivered by a combination of online and face to face teaching modes.
+Mode of Delivery For 2021-22 this module will be delivered by a combination of

 online and face to face teaching modes.

+3

 Where specific teaching methods (lectures, seminars, discussion

 groups) are noted in this module specification, these will be

 delivered using either an online platform or face to face sessions

 in LSHTM.
 There will be a combination of live and interactive

-activities (synchronous learning) as well as recorded or self-

-directed study (asynchronous learning), plus face to face
+activities (synchronous learning) as well as recorded or self- directed study (asynchronous learning), plus face to face

+· · · · · · · · · · · · · · · · · · ·

-laboratory practical classes.
+Made of Study laboratory practical classes Full-time

-Mode of Study Full-time
+Mode of Study

 Language of Study English

-Pre-Requisites This module is a natural pro gression for st tudents who have
+Pre-Requisites This module is intended for students who have completed

-taken the Bacteriology & Virology (3121) module during the

-autumn term.
-Students who have not taken this module should

-be aware of the large practical component of this module that

-builds on areas covered during the Bacteriology & Virology

-(3121) modu ıle.
+Clinical Bacteriology 1 (3157) or have previous practical

+experience of bacteriology and wish to advance their knowledge

+of topics not covered in module 3157 and acquire further

+laboratory competence.

-Accreditation by None
+Accreditation by Not currently accredited by any other body

 Professional Statutory and

 Regulatory Body

 Module Cap (Indicative 20 to 24 (numbers may be capped due to limitations in facilities

 number of students) or staffing)

-Target Audience This module is intended for students who wish to understand the
+Target Audience This module is intended for students who have completed the module Clinical Bacteriology 1 (3157) or have previous practical

-principles of clinical bacteriology and to be introduced to
+experience of bacteriology and wish to advance their knowledge

-diagnostic la boratory praction ce and manag ement.
+of topics not covered in module 3157 and acquire further

+laboratory competence.
+It is complementary to module 3157.

-Module Description This module provides a systematic understanding of identification and diagnostics of bacterial infection in hospital settings.
+Module Description This module provides a systematic understanding of identification and diagnostics of bacterial infection in hospital settings complementary to and building on Clinical Bacteriology 1.
 The module provides a comprehensive understanding of the techniques used to identify and classify bacteria, which are covered in both lectures and practical classes.
-Key examples of bacterial infections from a variety of specimens will be analysed to determine the causative agent of infection and the antimicrobial resistance profile, which informs treatment.
-Including analysis of urine, CSF, obstetric and STI specimens & infections.
+Key examples of bacterial infections from a variety of specimens (including bloodstream, ear/nose/throat, gastrointestinal, respiratory, wound) will be analysed to determine the causative agent of infection and the antimicrobial resistance profile, which informs treatment.
+Lecture and laboratory sessions also cover principles of disinfection and infection control.
 The module will provide a practical understanding of how established diagnostic techniques are employed and interpreted to identify human infections.

 Duration 5 weeks at 2.5 days per week

-Timetabling slot Slot C2
+Timetabling slot Slot D2

 Last Revised (e.g. year August 2021

 changes approved)

-Programme(s) Status

-This module is linked to the following programme(s) (Compulsory/Recommended
+Programme(s) Status This module is linked to the following programme(s) MSc Medical Microbiology Recommended Option MSc Control of Infectious Diseases Recommended Option

-(Lead programme first) Option)

-MSc Control of Infectious Diseases Recommended Option

-MSc Medical Microbiology Recommended Option